Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 priority: 3
 ---

-This page summarizes how to manage different under storage systems in Alluxio namespace.
+This page summarizes how to manage different under storage systems in the Alluxio file system namespace.

 * Table of Contents
 {:toc}